 ISXFEU is dependent on the ability of its products and services to integrate with a variety of operating systems, software, and hardware, such as web browsers that it does not control.
-Any changes in these systems that degrade the functionality of ISXFEU's products and services, impose additional costs or requirements on it, or give preferential treatment to competitive services, including their own services, could materially and adversely affect usage of ISXFEU's products and services to integrate with a variety of operating systems, software, and hardware.
+Any changes in these systems that degrade the functionality of ISXFEU's products and services, impose additional costs or requirements on it, or give preferential treatment to competitive services, including their own services, could materially and adversely affect usage of ISXFEU's products and services.
+In addition, system integrators may show insufficient appetite to enable ISXFEU's products and services to integrate with a variety of operating systems, software, and hardware.
 In the event that it is difficult for ISXFEU's merchants to access and use its products and services, for example, in case of incompatibility of their software and/or hardware with ISXFEU's APIs, its business, financial condition, results of operations and prospects may be materially and adversely affected.